13 apps that will change your practice (and your life)

 3. For sorting out your mailbox mess

 Spark boasts that it will get you to like email again.
 And while that’s a grand claim, it does make the process of sorting through your inbox at least a little less unpleasant.
-Built around the concept of ‘inbox zero’- or the idea that it really is possible to exist in a world where we have no unread emails – it aims to make every trip into your inbox a model of efficient ‘email-busting’.
+Built around the concept of ‘inbox zero’ – or the idea that it really is possible to exist in a world where we have no unread emails – it aims to make every trip into your inbox a model of efficient ‘email-busting’.
 Spark filters and organises your messages into those that are important and those that probably aren’t.
 It then gives you the chance to trash or archive anything with a simple swipe.
 You can also deal with multiple emails simultaneously and even send quick one-word responses to emails you’ve received at the press of a button.
-The only downside is this app’s currently only available for iOS.
-But we figured that the app made us so much more productive with our email, that it was still a worthy winner.

 Runner up: Outlook app for iPhone or Android (free)

-It may seem like an uninspiring choice to go for Microsoft but, if its email efficiency you’re after, the Outlook apps are worth taking seriously.
+If it’s email efficiency you’re after, the Outlook app is worth taking seriously.
 Outlook promises to save you time in your inbox by cutting out the clutter and to taking you only to what’s important.
 It does this through a combination of bundling similar emails so they can be dealt with together, giving you a ‘highlight’ function which means you don’t have to bother opening many emails before trashing them, and letting you set reminders and alarms so that you can come back to what’s important.
-Best of all, this Microsoft product doesn’t just work with other Microsoft products: Gmail and other email users will find they can use it just as productively.
+Best of all, this Microsoft product doesn’t only work with other Microsoft products – Gmail and other email users will find they can use it just as productively.

 4. For staying up to date